-A stroll with airs of Rome between Madrid and Seville A new season has just begun: autumn is here!
+A new season has just begun: autumn is here!
 A season in which cities like Madrid and Seville take on a special relevance.
 With temperatures still warm and skies that intensify light and beauty, this is the perfect time to visit.
 The same sky, yet different, unparalleled.

 Travelling becomes especially rich and rewarding in cities with an intense cultural background.
 Cities like Madrid and Seville, joined together in just over two hours with the AVE, or high-speed rail link.
 Simply strolling through the streets in either of the two affords us a pleasure nobody should do without.